AMReX-Combustion/PeleLM/README.rst

 PeleC
 ==========================================
-*A compressible AMR combustion code*
+*A low Mach number AMR combustion code*

 `PeleLM` is an adaptive-mesh low Mach number hydrodynamics code for reacting flows.